csc-training/mpi-introduction/docs/quizzes/day2-summary.md

 Questions can be copy-pasted e.g. to HackMD.

-1. Who can boundary MPI tasks *e.g.* in communication chain be treated?
+1. How can boundary MPI tasks *e.g.* in communication chain be treated?

    A. Using `MPI_PROC_NULL`
    B. Using `MPI_ANY_SOURCE`